web-platform-tests/wpt/docs/reftests.md

 ### Test File

-This test verifies that a right- to-left rendering of **SAW** within a
+This test verifies that a right-to-left rendering of **SAW** within a
 ```<bdo>``` element displays as **WAS**.

 ([view page rendering][html-reftest-example])